corneliusweig/kubernetes-lxd/README.md

    ```
    The second line does some magic to merge the admin access credentials into the existing `KUBECONFIG` file.

-4. Prior to `kubeadm-1.12` the master node gets a taint which prevents non-system pods from being scheduled.
+4. Kubeadm usually taints the master node which prevents non-system pods from being scheduled.
-   If this applies to you, remove the taint, do
+   If this applies to you, do
    ```bash
    kubectl edit node
    ```